rust-windowing/winit/FEATURES.md

 # Winit Scope

 Winit aims to expose an interface that abstracts over window creation and input handling, and can be used to create both games and applications.
-It supports the main graphical platforms:
+It supports the following main graphical platforms:
 - Desktop
-  - Windows
+  - Windows 7+ (10+ is tested regularly)
-  - macOS
+  - macOS 10.7+ (10.14+ is tested regularly)
   - Unix
     - via X11
     - via Wayland